2lag/edit/README.md

 - - wnd_menu_funcs.cpp/h
 - - wnd_func.cpp/h
 - - source.cpp
-- globalize window size and previous window size, then change all sizes to those and pos's to call to_pos_point
+- globalize window size and previous window size, then change all sizes to those and pos's to call to_pos_point ( avoids recomputation/recalling )
+- (void)XXX all functions with ignored return values
 - plan functionality for :
 - - Tools
 - - - Find